 Replacing or Repairing

-Take immediate action to repair the tankless water heater after finding out a leak.
-If you think the problem severs enough, then you may go for a replacement.
+Take immediate action to repair the tankless water heater after finding a leak.
+If you think the problem severs enough, you may go for a replacement.
 Whatever you decide, take an expert opinion before doing so.

 Installation of Drain Pan

 As a precaution setting a suitable drain pan contained 100% leak in the tankless system.
 A drain pan protects your property from damage from possible water leakage and saves thousands of dollars in structural repairs, preventing mold issues, etc.

 According to insurance companies, water heater failure is one of the top five reasons behind water losses.
 Moreover, 69% of those failures happen due to slow leaks or sudden bursts, averaging $4444 per incident.